Next CCA Exam Date: August 5, 2016 -- Registration period May 2 - June 24, 2016

 Next Exam Date: August 5, 2016 -- Registration period May 2 - June 24, 2016

 The 4R NMS specialty is for CCAs who do nutrient management planning and focus their work in this area.
 It allows CCAs to prove their knowledge, advance their skills and draw awareness to their abilities.
 It should align with USDA-NRCS and state nutrient management standards.
-This exam is being offered in the following states on August 5, 2016: Illinois, Indiana, Iowa, Michigan, Missouri, Minnesota, Ohio and Wisconsin.
+This exam is being offered in the following states/provinces on August 5, 2016: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio, Ontario and Wisconsin.
 You must already have a CCA certification within these states to be eligible to take the 4R NMS exam.
 There are plans to expand to more states in the near future.
 If you would like to see this specialty be available in your state/province, please contact your local board contact or ICCA Representative.
 Once the 4R exam is passed, an annual maintenance fee will be charged in addition to your CCA renewal, and the minimum CEUs required for Nutrient Management and Soil and Water Management will increase to 7.5 each (from 5.0).

 - 4R NMS Exam Registration

 - 4R NMS Performance Objectives

 Everybody is talking about 4Rs, and the importance of policing ourselves before others do.
 This 6-webinar series reviewed the essentials of Right Source, Right Rate, Right Place, Right Time, and built upon the 4R Nutrient Management Planning (4R NMP) performance objectives to provide practical information the planner can use year-round in nutrient management recommendations.

 4R Nutrient Management considers the integration of agronomic practices with economic analysis and environmental interaction, all considered at the local field level, as well as social impacts for the community, and for downstream stakeholders.

 Each webinar is worth 1.0 CEU in Nutrient Management for CCAs/CPAgs and 1.0 CEU in Professional Meetings for CPSS/CPSC.
 Cost for the each individual webinar is $25.00 for members and certified professionals and $40.00 for non-members.
 Cost for the series is $135.00 for members and certified professionals and $216.00 for non-members.
 Register now!